Cost per lead (CPL) is one of the most important metrics for any business because it shows exactly how much it costs to generate a potential customer.

 Once you’ve customized the costs and leads sections, scroll to the top to see your costs per lead.

-The calculator shows three costs per lead: paid, inbound, and blended.
+The calculator shows three lead costs: paid, inbound, and blended.

 Finally, you can easily save different scenarios by either copying COLUMN B or copying the entire sheet into a new tab with a unique name.